 Office Health HazardsEn Español (Spanish Version)

 There is little doubt that computers and hand-held devices have revolutionized the modern office.
-But along with increased ease and efficiency, they also have given rise to office-related injuries, such as repetitive motion disorders, computer vision syndromes, and varicose veins from prolonged standing.
-What follows is a description of each of these conditions and a discussion of their relationship to the modern office environment, and some tips on how you can prevent them.
+But along with increased ease and efficiency, they also have given rise to office-related injuries, such as repetitive motion disorders, computer vision syndromes, and falls.
+What follows is a description of each of these conditions, a discussion of their relationship to the modern office environment, and some tips on how you can prevent them.

 Perhaps the most common and well known RMD is

 , a painful disorder of the hand caused by pressure on the main nerve that runs through the wrists.
 Other injuries that can result from repetitive motions include:

 - Bursitis—inflammation of the bursae, small fluid-filled sacs which help muscles and tendons slide across bones

 - Tendonitis—inflammation of tendons, which connect muscles to bones